Canon 100D vs Pentax K-1

-The Canon EOS 100D (called Canon SL1 in some regions) and the Pentax K-1 are two digital cameras that were officially introduced, respectively, in March 2013 and February 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 36.2 MP.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Pentax K-1 are two digital cameras that were announced, respectively, in March 2013 and February 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (K-1) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (42 percent) than the Canon 100D.
 Moreover, the K-1 is substantially heavier (148 percent) than the 100D.
 It is noteworthy in this context that the K-1 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.